aneasystone/weekly-practice/library/topics/AIGC.md

 * [llamafile](https://simonwillison.net/2023/Nov/29/llamafile/) - the new best way to run a LLM on your own computer
 * [Replicate](https://replicate.com/) - Run AI with an API.
 * [Jan](https://github.com/janhq/jan) - an open source alternative to ChatGPT that runs 100% offline on your computer
+* [LM Studio](https://lmstudio.ai/) - Discover, download, and run local LLMs
+* [Ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
+Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
+* [Inferless](https://docs.inferless.com/introduction/introduction) - the go-to platform for effortlessly deploying machine learning models in the cloud

 ### 模型训练 & 微调